 - “building ‘bottom-up’ cooperation – networks that flow in both directions – rather than relying on the state or wealthy philanthropists”

 An important common idea in these mutual aid definitions is building relationships within the community.

 The mission of Montclair Mutual Aid is to foster an ongoing network of people and groups in Montclair to help one another meet critical needs.

-We focus on bringing people in our community together.
-We help community members get to know one another, build relationships, and build trust, while meeting essential needs.
+We focus on bringing community members together to get to know one another, build relationships, and build trust, while meeting needs.
 We work in partnership with other community organizations on projects that encourage collaboration, cooperation, and solidarity.

 Our vision.
 We aim to achieve these objectives and outcomes:

 - Montclair-area people will build relationships and familiarity with one another, for empowerment and enjoyment.

 - People will say what the needs of their own community are, and will gain and exercise agency and control to meet those needs.
 (Community self-determination, self-reliance, and self-sufficiency.)

 - Critical needs (goods and services for survival and well-being) will be identified, particularly among underreached and underserved people.

 - Resources will be shared and managed for full and equitable coverage in meeting needs for all.